balanced/balanced-docs/overview/rev1/overview.rst

 The $3 that is left from the buyer's $10 is your revenue from this order.
 You decide to credit this to your own bank account on Friday.
-Balanced doesn't charge you for this credit, as credits to owner accounts are free.
+Balanced doesn't charge you for this credit, as credits to marketplace owner bank accounts are free.

 .. note::